“Should I update my website’s content for SEO, and if so, which content?”

 If the below are true, then you definitely should.
 If not, then focus on creating new best-in-class content that ranks.

-• You’ve seen a decrease in traffic and therefore leads and sales from your SEO channel.
+- You’ve seen a decrease in traffic, leads, and sales from your SEO channel.

-• You’ve been meaning to go back and update content that is outdated, but never have the time to do it.
+- You’ve been meaning to go back and update outdated content but never have the time to do it.

 Are you ready to bring your traffic back to its previous levels?